 How do Free Trade Agreements affect import duty rates?

-Import duty rates will vary depending on the country of import and export.
-These rates will be influenced by bilateral or multilateral trade agreements which can result in favorable duty treatment.
-Therefore when the country of export and country of import have a current Free Trade Agreement in place, import duties can be reduced or eliminated.
+Therefore, when the country of export and country of import have a current Free Trade Agreement in place, import duties can be reduced or eliminated.
 In this case, the exporter will have to provide the importer with a Certificate of Origin document.
 This document will then be used in the customs clearance process to reduce or eliminate import duty fees.

 Details on how the HS code system is structured.

 The HS is a nomenclature for the coding, description and classification of goods/products in international trade.
 It consists of over 5,000 commodity groups.
 These are structured into 21 Sections (Sections I to XXI) and 97 Chapters (1 – 97).
-They contain four-digit headings and six-digit sub-headings.
-Chapters 98 and 99 are for national use only.
-The HS harmonizes the codification of commodities up a six-digit scheme.

 The HS code system is a logical progression of commodities.
 It starts in Chapter 1 with live animals, raw materials and minerals in early Chapters.
 Then it progresses through to manufactured goods, machinery and electrical goods, then Chapter 99 which covers works of art.

 The Tariff classification (HS code) is determined using the Customs tariff schedules.
 It consists of 6 digits but can be subdivided further to 8 digits where countries generally set their duty rates.
 Goods are classified by factors like form, function and composition.
 The first six digits of an HS code will be common for all countries.
-However, the digits following this will not be the same in all countries even if your product is the same.
+However, the additional 4 digits following this will not be the same in all countries even if your product is the same.

 Are you involved in Global Trade?